 To ensure your skin gets the maximum benefits, you can apply dry oil right after you take a shower.
 When these oils are applied to clean skin, they help lock in the moisture and give a smooth finish to your skin without making it look or feel oily.

 - For Your Hair

-If you have frizzy hair, dry oils help to tame your frizz and make your hair shine without weighing it down.
+If you have frizzy hair, any of these dry oils can be used as a hair oil to help tame frizz and make your hair shine without weighing it down.
 If you want to control your frizzy hair, apply the oil on damp hair.
 And if you want to add shine to it, use it as a finisher on your hair (just the way you apply a hair serum).
 You can even apply it to your scalp as part of an overnight treatment and wash your hair the next day.

 - For The Nails and Cuticles

 Use it just the way you use a cuticle cream.
 Take a few drops and massage on your nails and cuticles.
 Let your cuticles soak all the goodness of the oil.
 This helps to condition your cuticles and strengthen the nails.
 You may wash your nails after about 20 to 30 minutes.

 Dry oils are extremely soothing and usually do not cause any breakouts or skin irritation.
 Hence, they can be used throughout the summer months.
 If you think you can ditch the heavy body creams and wet oils, here are a few commercially available dry oils you can try.